BSc (Hons) Criminology and Criminal Justice

 Contextual offers

 We may make you a lower offer based on a range of factors, including your background (where you live and the school or college that you attended for example), your experiences and individual circumstances (as a care leaver, for example).
 This is referred to as a contextual offer and we receive data from UCAS to support us in making these decisions.
-WFC prides itself on its student experience and we support our students to achieve their goals and become a successful graduate.
-This approach helps us to support students who have the potential to succeed and who may have faced barriers that make it more difficult to access College.
+USW prides itself on its student experience and we support our students to achieve their goals and become a successful graduate.
+This approach helps us to support students who have the potential to succeed and who may have faced barriers that make it more difficult to access university.
 Here is a link to our Contextual Admissions Policy.

 Other qualifications and experience